Undergraduate Diploma in British Archaeology

 The Department for Continuing Education offers archaeology day and weekend courses, weekly learning programmes and summer schools.

 In the undergraduate programme, as well as the Diploma in British Archaeology, we also offer the Certificate of Higher Education, the Certificate in Archaeology, and the Advanced Diploma in British Archaeology.
-At oostgraduate level we offer an MSc in Applied Landscape Archaeology and the DPhil in Archaeology.
+At postgraduate level we offer an MSc in Applied Landscape Archaeology and the DPhil in Archaeology.

 If you are planning on embarking on a new career as a result of your studies, or hope to progress in your current field, you can access help and advice through the University Careers Service.